-Some farmers are Agrologists but farmers are not required to be registered members unless they hold themselves out to be an Agrologist.
+Farmers are not required to become registered unless they hold themselves out to be an Agrologist.

 Who can become an Agrologist?

-Will becoming a registered member help me find a job?
+Will becoming a registered agrologist help me find a job?

 By becoming an Agrologist and using the appropriate designation, you are indicating to employers and the public that you meet the requirements for professional practice and that you are registered as required by law.

 What type of career opportunities are there for an Agrologist?

 The career opportunities are many and varied.
 Not only are there the traditional career areas that have always been part of the agricultural and agri-food industry but there are new areas such as biotechnology, functional foods and nutraceuticals, and quality assurance and food safety.